ConfusedSatlan/Readify/README.md

 - **Integrated Development Environment (IDE):** You should have a preferred IDE, such as IntelliJ IDEA, for coding, debugging, and project management.

-- **Docker:** Proficiency in using Docker for containerization to package and run your application.
+- **Docker:** Using Docker for containerization to package and run your application.

 - **Spring Boot:** Familiarity with Spring Boot to create web services and APIs efficiently.